 The Trustees of the Fund are pleased to announce that the Hebrew University Medical Elective Term Fellowship Awardees for January 2013 are:

-- Darren Rom – who will be attached to the Plastic Surgery Department at Hadassah.
-He sees this as a great opportunity to work with and learn from an internationally recognised specialist team.
-He hopes to further his knowledge and understanding in this field - an area of medicine he has yet to experience in the Sydney Medical Program.
-Being in Jerusalem, he was also interested to gain an appreciation of the diverse cultures and people of the area and to gain some understanding of the challenges these bring to the healthcare system and how these are met.
+- Darren Rom – “I see this as a great opportunity to work with and learn from an internationally recognised specialist team (in Plastic Surgery).
+I hope to further my knowledge and understanding in this field - an area of medicine I have yet to experience in the Sydney Medical Program.
+In Jerusalem, I I am also interested in gaining an appreciation of the diverse cultures and people of the area and some understanding of the challenges these bring to the healthcare system and how these are met.”

-- Tamsea Sefa – who will spend her elective term with the Trauma Surgery Team to further her knowledge and skills in the field of critical care and surgery, particularly her understanding of surgical management of emergencies and trauma.
-Because a trauma theatre may have several specialists operating, it will afford her the opportunity to experience specialties she would not encounter in the Sydney Medical Program.
-Being under the supervision of Prof Rivkind, the founder of the Trauma Unit at Hadasssah, Tamsea also hopes to undertake some research with him in the area of fluid resuscitation and assessment of blood loss which are among his areas of research interest.
+- Tamsea Sefa – “I will spend my elective term with the Trauma Surgery Team to further my knowledge and skills in the field of critical care and surgery, particularly my understanding of surgical management of emergencies and trauma.
+Because a trauma theatre may have several specialists operating, it will afford me the opportunity to experience specialties I would not encounter in the Sydney Medical Program.
+Being under the supervision of Prof Rivkind, the founder of the Trauma Unit at Hadasssah, I also hope to undertake some research with him in the area of fluid resuscitation and assessment of blood loss which are among his areas of research interest.”